 You can configure Sophos Firewall to only offer NTLM to clients, or to offer both Kerberos and NTLM.
 You cannot configure Sophos Firewall to only offer Kerberos, as this is not supported by the HTTP specification.
 The client decides whether to use Kerberos or NTLM.
 Clients that support Kerberos prefer to use it over NTLM, but only when they are connecting to systems that the AD server tells them are valid.

-When using NTLM or Kerberos, Sophos Firewall redirects traffic to port 8091 for authentication.
+When using NTLM or Kerberos, the firewall redirects transparent mode traffic to port 8091 for authentication.

 - Clients establish a network path to the server and send a NEGOTIATE_MESSAGE advertising their capabilities.

 - The server responds with CHALLENGE_MESSAGE which is used to establish the identity of clients.